dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 #### After execution

 If no cached message is available, or if it has expired, then the code above does not suppress the result.
 EF Core will therefore execute the query as normal.
 It will then return to the interceptor's `Executed` method after execution.
-At this point if the result is not already a cached reader, then the new message ID and string is exacted from the real reader and cached ready for the next use of this query.
+At this point if the result is not already a cached reader, then the new message ID and string is extracted from the real reader and cached ready for the next use of this query.

 <!--
     public override async ValueTask<DbDataReader> ReaderExecutedAsync(